HIPAA Compliance Checklist for 2025

 - Risk reduction: By understanding the relationships between assets, you can better assess the impact of changes and mitigate potential risks.

-2. Automate Configuration Management
+2. Automate Configuration and Management

 Manual configuration management is no longer feasible in today's fast-paced IT environments.
 You have to automate it because it ensures consistency by applying standardized configurations across all systems without human error.